 Diana Bowie was the guest speaker at the International Conference of Dining for Women, Knowledge is Power, in Washington DC May 4-5, 2018.
 The topic was The Delivery of Services at the Last Mile; Challenges and Op...Read more

 The Gender-Based Violence project began in November 2017 in meetings with 80 leaders from 18 communities in the lower Napo River.
 With a grant from the World Bank, DB Peru and the University College of London have embarked o...Read more

 4 Ways You

 Join us for a life-changing journey to the Peruvian Amazon.
 Share your talents and expertise to improve access to healthcare and education for the people in the villages of the jungle.
-Peru is a place of rare beauty and mystery, one of South America’s most diverse countries.
 Experience the unique culture and daily life while making a difference in the lives of those who reside by the banks of the Lower Napo River.